 Now that you have all the parts you can start connecting the parts.
-Below you see a drawing of how to connect the parts to the Breadboard and the Arduino. make sure that you connect the DS18B20 correctly, if you connect it the wrong way round, the sensor can break.
+Below you see a drawing how to connect the parts to the Breadboard and the Arduino. make sure that you connect the DS18B20 correctly, if you connect it the wrong way round, the sensor can be broken.
 The sensor has a flat and a convex side.
 The Flat side is the front.
 The ground pin is then on the left side.

 Step 3: Programming

 Most lines of coding are devoted to the 7-segment display.
 This requires a lot of coding because there is no simple library for it.
 In addition, the coding consists of some standard lines and the reading of the sensor.